 Here are some of my thoughts on this:

-- Refinishing – Solid wood is like an antique and can easily be sanded down and refinished.
+- Refinishing – Solid wood is like an antique and can easily be sanded and refinished.
 No matter how much you sand it, you will not sand off the wood.
-But if you get a piece of furniture out of engineered wood and you decide to sand it down, there is a good chance you may sand off the veneer down to the plywood or medium-density board (MDF).
-If this is a piece of furnture you may want to refinish one day, then you should buy solid wood furniture.
+But if you get a piece of furniture out of engineered wood and decide to sand it down, there is a good chance you may sand off the veneer down to the plywood or medium-density board (MDF).
+If this is a piece of furniture you may want to refinish one day, then you should buy solid wood furniture.

-Knowing that a solid wood piece of furniture is worth the extra cost will depend a lot upon many things from the sold woods being used (softwood vs. hardwoods) and the quality of the wood itself.
+Knowing that a solid wood piece of furniture is worth the extra cost will depend a lot upon many things, from the sold woods being used (softwood vs. hardwoods) and the quality of the wood itself.
 Some of the cheaper solid wood pieces of furniture are many times poorly constructed so they may not be worth the extra cost.

 Most reputable furniture brands that produce high-quality solid wood furniture will ensure the wood they use and how the furniture is constructed are of the desired quality.
 So if you are not sure, the best thing you can do is ask them some questions about the wood and furniture construction before you purchase the furniture.

-At Mondoro, we create, develop and manufacture home decor and home furnishing products.
+At Mondoro, we create, develop, and manufacture home decor and home furnishing products.

-Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.
-Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.
+Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
+Check out my email by clicking here, or become a part of our community and join our newsletter by clicking here.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.